Scraping

 # manufacturer: 'sennheiser'

-It's a matter of preference, whether to store this information separately in the resulting dataset, or not.
-Whoever uses the dataset can easily parse the manufacturer from the URL, so should you duplicate the data unnecessarily?
+, so should you duplicate the data unnecessarily?
 Our opinion is that unless the increased data consumption would be too large to bear, it's better to make the dataset as rich as possible.
-For example, someone might want to filter by manufacturer.
+For example, someone might want to filter by manufacturer

-One thing you may notice is that the manufacturer might have a - in its name.
+in its name.
 If that's the case, your best bet is extracting it from the details page instead, but it's not mandatory.
 At the end of the day, you should always adjust and pick the best solution for your use case, and website you are crawling.

 Now it's time to add more data to the results.
-Let's open one of the product detail pages, for example the Sony XBR-950G page and use our DevTools-Fu ๐Ÿฅ‹ to figure out how to get the title of the product.
+Let's open one of the product detail pages, for example the Sony XBR-950G page and use our DevTools-Fu ๐ฅ to figure out how to get the title of the product.

-Scraping titleโ€‹
+Scraping titleโ

 To scrape the product title from a webpage, you need to identify its location in the HTML structure.
-By using the element selector tool in your browser's DevTools, you can see that the title is within an <h1> tag, which is a common practice for important headers.
-This <h1> tag is enclosed in a <div> with the class product-meta.
-We can leverage this structure to create a combined selector .product-meta h1.
-This selector targets any <h1> element that is a child of an element with the class product-meta.
+By using the element selector tool in your browser's DevTools, you can see that the title is within an <h1>

 Remember that you can press CTRL+F (or CMD+F on Mac) in the Elements tab of DevTools to open the search bar where you can quickly search for elements using their selectors.
 Always verify your scraping process and assumptions using the DevTools.
 It's faster than changing the crawler code all the time.

-To get the title, you need to locate it using Playwright with the .product-meta h1 selector.
-This selector specifically targets the <h1> element you need.
+element you need.
 If multiple elements match, it will throw an error, which is beneficial as it prevents returning incorrect data silently.
 Ensuring the accuracy of your selectors is crucial for reliable data extraction.

 title = await context.page.locator('.product-meta h1').text_content()

-Scraping SKUโ€‹
+Scraping SKUโ

-Using the DevTools, you can find that the product SKU is inside a <span> tag with the class product-meta__sku-number.
-Since there is no other <span> with that class on the page, you can safely use this selector to extract the SKU.
+with that class on the page, you can safely use this selector to extract the SKU.

 # Find the SKU element using the selector and get its text content.